William Barry, Managing Director

 Bill has over 20 years of experience as a senior, emerging market-focused financial and business development professional.

-Prior to his appointment at NSE, Bill was the Regional Manager for East Africa in charge of regional project development and investment opportunities for eleQtra, a Sub-Saharan Africa-focused project developer.
-Bill joined eleQtra in 2013 from ContourGlobal, an EM-focused developer, operator and owner of electric power businesses, where he was SVP and Head of Global Construction Projects, as well as VP of Business Development responsible for LatAm, Sub-Saharan African and European project development and M&A.
+Prior to his appointment at NSE, he was the East Africa Regional Manager in charge of project development and investment opportunities for eleQtra, a Sub-Saharan Africa-focused project developer.
+Bill joined eleQtra in 2013 from ContourGlobal, an operator and owner of electric power businesses, where he was SVP and Head of Global Construction Projects, as well as VP of Business Development responsible for LatAm, Sub-Saharan African and European project development and M&A.

 While at ContourGlobal, Bill led the KivuWatt (Rwanda) lake-bed methane gas extraction project, which was awarded the Euromoney Project Finance 2011 Africa Power Deal of the Year.

-Prior to these roles, Mr. Barry held senior positions at the Overseas Private Investment Corporation, Moody’s Investors Service, Merrill Lynch’s investment banking division and the Mirant Corporation.
-Mr. Barry holds a BA (Economics) from the George Washington University and an MBA (Finance) from the New York University Stern School of Business.
+He has also held senior positions at the Overseas Private Investment Corporation, Moody’s Investors Service, Merrill Lynch’s investment banking division and the Mirant Corporation, and holds a BA (Economics) from the George Washington University and an MBA (Finance) from the New York University Stern School of Business.

 David Anson, Head of Project Development

-Prior to working in infrastructure development, David worked in oil exploration, mainly in the Far East.
+Before working in infrastructure development, David was involved in oil exploration, mainly in the Far East.
 He is a member of the Institute of Directors (UK), and holds an MBA from the London Business School and a degree in Mechanical Engineering from the University of Western Australia.

 Richard Scott, Project Director